danijeljw/danijelj/source/_posts/2016-05-28-breakfast-with-jakey.markdown

 ---
 Jake brought me out for breakfast this morning.
 We went to the cafe that sits behind the playground he talks so often and fondly of.

 He bought me french toast.
-Yummy ! 😋🇫🇷🍞
+Yummy! 😋🇫🇷🍞

 {% img /images/2016/05/28/20160528.french_toast_with_jakey.jpg 800 800 '' 'french toast' %}